danieldiamond/gitlab-analytics/README.md

 * Develop a Data Architecture plan (in conjunction with functional teams).
 * Develop a roadmap for systems evolution in alignment with the Company’s data architecture plan.

-## Principles

-The Data Team at GitLab is working to establish a world-class analytics function by utilizing the tools of DevOps in combination with the core values of GitLab.
-We believe that data teams have much to learn from DevOps.
-We will work to model good software development best practices and integrate them into our data management and analytics.

-A typical data team has members who fall along a spectrum of skills and focus.
-For now, the analytics function at GitLab has Data Engineers, Data Analysts, and eventually Data Scientists.

-Data Engineers on our team are essentially software engineers who have a particular focus on data movement and orchestration.
-The transition to DevOps is typically easier for them because much of their work is done using the command line and scripting languages such as Bash and Python.
-One challenge in particular are data pipelines.
-Most pipelines are not well tested, data movement is not typically idempotent, and auditability of history is challenging.

-Data Analysts are further from DevOps practices than Data Engineers.
-Most analysts use SQL for their analytics and queries, with Python or R a close second.
-In the past, data queries and transformations may have been done by custom tooling or software written by other companies.
-These tools and approaches share similar traits in that they're likely not version controlled, there are probably few tests around them, and they are difficult to maintain at scale.

-Data Scientists are probably furthest from integrating DevOps practices into their work.
-Much of their work is done in tools like Jupyter Notebooks or R Studio.
-Those who do machine learning create models that are not typically version controlled.
-Data management and accessibility is also a concern as well.

-We will work closely with the Meltano team and the broader analytics community to find solutions to these challenges.
-Some of the solutions may be cultural in nature, and we aim to be a model for other organizations of how a world-class Data and Analytics team can utilize the best of DevOps for all Data Operations.

-Some of our beliefs are:

-* Everything can and should be defined in code.
-* Everything can and should be version controlled.
-* Data Engineers, Data Analysts, and Data Scientists can and should integrate best practices from DevOps into their workflow.
-* It is possible to serve the business while having a high-quality, maintainable code base.
-* Analytics, and the code that supports it, can and should be open source.
-* There can be a single source of truth for every analytic question within a company.
-* Data team managers serve their team and not themselves.

 ## Priorities

 Like the rest of the company, we set quarterly objectives and key results.
 These are available on our company OKR page.